discussion

 Prayers in the Acrostic P.O.W.E.R.

-The scriptures which are the foundation of the praises are presented after the prayers.
 This acrostic does not come from the Endorsed Prayers.
 In other words, they are not necessarily prayers that scripture admonishes us to pray by instruction or example.
-But they are prayers based on scriptures that elicit praise.
+But they are prayers based on scriptures which elicit praise.
 It is a powerful acrostic called KINGS.
+This is the abridged version of KINGS.

 Each letter in the acrostic K.I.N.G.S. represents the main idea behind a group of praises.